 Category of risk Main sources of risk Political/legal/regulatory Changes in public sector spending, court rules or legislation driving costs control/capping.
 Political/legal/regulatory New regulation of ancillary industries, such as third party litigation funding.
 Political/legal/regulatory Changes in the Civil Procedure Rules or common law more broadly.
 Economic Trends in the litigation market and commercial developments in litigation funding options.
-Economic New entrants to the market and new service offerings.
+Economic New entrants to the market and new service offerings, as well as consolidation of firms.
 Social Consumer use of online legal services, including the emergence of costs risk.
 Social Demand for different pathways to legal professional qualification.
 Technological Progress in court digitisation and e-billing.
-Technological Law firm take up of technology, including case management and billing systems.
+Technological Law firm take up of technology, including case management and billing systems, as well as the use of AI.
 Technological Adoption of blockchain technology and smart contracts.